Designing coherent, cross-platform, AI-native products

 Brand as Governed Context

-Ask a team what their brand voice is and someone will say warm but professional, and everyone will nod, and no two of them will mean the same thing.
-That ambiguity was survivable when every sentence passed through a writer.
+Ask a team what their brand voice is and someone will say warm but professional, and everyone will nod, and no two people will mean the same thing.
+That was survivable when every sentence passed through a writer.
 It is fatal when sentences are generated, because a model given warm but professional will decide for itself what warmth means at three in the morning to a customer whose transfer is stuck.
-The brand has to move from adjectives to constraints: written down, versioned, and compiled into the context of every generator before it produces a word.
+The brand has to move from adjectives to constraints: written down, versioned, and loaded into every generator's context before it produces a word.

 The written form has two halves.
-The first is the brand file: identity, voice, tone shifted by context, terminology, and the never-say list, which does more work than everything above it.
-Its entries are not stylistic preferences.
-Each is a commitment: a sentence shape the product will not produce, in any language, on any surface, no matter how fluent it would sound.
-The second half is the contract, the enforcement mechanism the brand file compiles into.
-A conversation contract bounds a behavior's speech: allowed facts, required disclosures, forbidden claims, output shape.
+The first is the brand file: identity, voice, tone by context, terminology, and the never-say list, which does more work than everything above it.
+Its entries are not style preferences.
+Each is a commitment: a sentence the product will not produce, in any language, on any surface, no matter how fluent it would sound.
+The second half is the contract, which is what the brand file compiles into.
+A conversation contract bounds what a behavior may say: allowed facts, required disclosures, forbidden claims, output shape.
 The brand file teaches the generator.
 The contract checks its work.

 Skillskills/brand.md